 Media Queries 101

-Media Queries Demystified: CSS Min-Width and Max-Width
+Media Queries Demystified | CSS Min-Width and Max-Width | How Do They Work?

-What are Media Queries?
+What are media queries?

-A media query consists of an optional media type (all, handheld, print, TV, and so on) and any number of optional expressions that limit when the query will trigger, such as width, pixel-density or orientation.
+A media query consists of an optional media type (all, handheld, print, TV, and so on) and any number of optional expressions that limit when the query will trigger, such as width, pixel-density or device orientation.
 Media queries are part of CSS3 and enable developers to customize their content for different presentation mediums.

-Here is an example of a max-width query.
+Here is an example of a max-width query:

 @media only screen and (max-width: 600px) {...}